uqee/coretechs-stackedit-workspace/Documents Odds96/16_June/DepositsAndWithdrawalsInCrypto_EN_16June.md

 1.2.
 You accept and acknowledge that the value of cryptocurrencies can change dramatically depending on market fluctuations.
 You bear full financial responsibility related to changes in exchange rates and the further conversion of funds.

 1.3.
-You accept and acknowledge that to withdraw funds from your account balance, you must fulfill a wagering requirement of at least 1 (one) time the deposited amount.
+You accept and acknowledge that to withdraw funds from your account balance, you must fulfill a wagering requirement of at least 1 (one) times the deposited amount.
 In case this requirement is not met, we will impose limits on the amount available for withdrawal.
 For instance:

-1. You deposit 100 USDT.
-Your account balance is 100 USDT.
+1. Upon depositing 100 USD, your account balance is 100 USD;
-2. You bet 20 USDT with the odds of 3.
+2. You bet 20 USD with odds of 3.0;
 3. Your bet wins.
-Your account balance is 140 USDT.
+Your account balance is now 140 USD;
-4. The amount available for withdrawal equals 60 USDT.
-The amount you still need to wager equals 80 USDT.
+4. The amount available for withdrawal now equals 60 USD.
+The amount you still need to wager equals 80 USD.

-We reserve the right to change the wagering requirements for all Clients or personally for individual Clients.
+We reserve the right to change the wagering requirements for all users of our platform.

 1.4.
-Please note that the minimum deposit is approximately $10 in cryptocurrency equivalent, depending on the current exchange rates on [kraken.com](https://www.kraken.com/).
-Before you make a deposit, you will be informed of the exact amount of the minimum deposit in US dollars on the Website.
+Please note that the minimum deposits

 1.5.
 Please note that the minimum withdrawal is approximately $20 in cryptocurrency equivalent, depending on the current exchange rates on [kraken.com](https://www.kraken.com/).
 Before you make a withdrawal, you will be informed of the exact amount of the minimum withdrawal in US dollars on the Website.